TransUPR: A Transformer-based Uncertain Point Refiner for LiDAR Point Cloud Semantic Segmentation: Experiments

 \subsection{Dataset and Experiment Settings}

-We evaluate the performance of our proposed TransUPR on the large-scale challenging Semantic-KITTI dataset\cite{semantickitti} that contains 22 sequences of different scenarios.
+We evaluate the performance of our proposed TransUPR on the large-scale challenging Semantic KITTI dataset\cite{semantickitti} that contains 22 sequences of different scenarios.
 Over 19k scans (sequences between 00 and 10 except for 08) are used for training, and sequence 08 is used as a validation set.
+19 semantic classes are utilized for evaluation.
 Note that we do not use sequence 08 for model fine-tuning to achieve higher performance on the benchmark.
 We combine our TransUPR with existing state-of-the-art image-based methods to demonstrate the efficiency and generality of our proposed uncertain point refiner.
-For the existing state-of-the-art methods, we utilize the available pre-trained models without fine-tuned by validation set and freeze the model weights when we train our refiner.
+For the existing state-of-the-art methods, we utilize the available pre-trained models without fine-tuning by validation set and freeze the model weights when we train our refiner.
 We resubmit the predictions of the baseline methods and methods with our TransUPR to the Semantic KITTI benchmark for comparison.

 We train our TransUPR for 50 epochs regardless of the CNN backbones.
 We quantitatively evaluate the results of the methods involved via mean intersection-over-union (mIoU), which can be formulated as $mIoU = \frac{1}{C}\sum_{c=1}^{C}\frac{TP_{c}}{FN_{c} + FP_{c} + TP_{c}}$, where $TP_c$ is the number of the true positive cases of the $c^{th}$ class, $FN_c$ is the number of the false negative cases of the $c^{th}$ class, and $FP_c$ is the number of the false positive cases of the $c^{th}$ class.
 The minor evaluation metric overall accuracy (oACC) is defined as $oACC = \frac{TP}{TP + FP}$.